 The best site for up-to-date comet viewing information is Seichi Yosida’s comet site here: www.aerith.net/comet/weekly/current.html.

-Three comets are currently above 11th magnitude and potentially visible with amateur telescopes.
-To top it all off, they are all in the same part of the sky!
-The diagram from Starry Night below shows the paths each takes and the dates are marked on the tracks.
+The diagram from Starry Night below shows the path each of the above comets takes, and the dates are marked on the tracks.
 For example, on May 22, ATLAS Y4 is just at the horizon, ATLAS Y1 is in the bowl of the Big Dipper and PanSTARRS is about where M81 and M82 are located.

 The Moon-free periods in the next three months are March 20 to 30, April 15 to 25, and May 12 to 26 or so.
 Comet Y4 ATLAS is due to be brightest in the latter interval but it also is dropping towards the horizon at this time.